Listen to the Devotional

 “All we like sheep have gone astray; we have turned—every one—to his own way; and the Lord has laid on him the iniquity of us all” (Isaiah 53:6).

-Christians understand the point of the gospel: Christ paid for my sins.
-The profundity of the gospel encapsulated in five monosyllabic words.
+Most Christians understand the point of the gospel, which is “Christ paid for my sins.”
+The profundity of this fantastic news encapsulated in five monosyllabic words.
 Amazing!
-This simple way of explaining things is how we teach our children.
-I hold up my right hand so they can see each finger.
-Starting at one end, I show them the gospel.
+This simple way of explaining the gospel is how we taught our children when they were younger.
+I would hold up my right hand so they could see each finger.
+Starting at one end, I illustrated the gospel.
 Five fingers.
-Five powerful words: Christ paid for my sins.
+Five powerful words: “Christ paid for my sins.”

 Find a committed, mature Christian and share this devotional with them.
 Tell them how the Spirit of God illuminated your thinking, specifically by how you treat your spouse’s sin.
 Both of you pray together, asking the Father to help you help your spouse.